Last updated: March 26, 2026

 The ultimate goal of connectivity across applications and systems is always to improve data sharing so that organizations can utilize data as a strategic asset.

-Data sharing is critical for businesses for more transparency.
-However, many are still lacking sufficient solutions for sharing data in real-time, and the timeliness of the data is increasingly important for organizations to utilize insights better and improve operations and efficiency.
+Data sharing is critical for businesses because it improves transparency, coordination, and decision-making.
+However, many are still lacking sufficient solutions for sharing data in real time, and the timeliness of the data is increasingly important for organizations that want to act on insights faster and improve operations and efficiency.

-The core purpose of the solution needs to be that all relevant stakeholders can easily access and use the data, the data is at their disposal at the right time, and to ensure that the data is moving between systems and applications.
+The core purpose of the solution needs to be that all relevant stakeholders can easily access and use the data, the data is at their disposal at the right time, and it moves reliably between systems and applications

 The variety of different data formats that firms are using makes data sharing a lot more complex.
 While one may use EDIFACT, the other one may have upgraded to JSON, and some may use their own proprietary formats.